Graduate Studies

 Courses and Credit Requirements

 Courses numbered 500 and above are graduate courses.
 Only those advanced undergraduate courses on the 400-level listed in this catalog may be taken for graduate credit.
-In order for graduate credit to be earned for these 400-level courses, work additional to that which is done for undergraduate credit must be completed.
+In order for graduate credit to be earned for these 400-level courses, additional work to that which is done for undergraduate credit must be completed.
 No more than one-half of the semester hours counted for the graduate degree may be earned in courses below the 500 level.

 Specific credit requirements for the completion of degrees are listed under each graduate program description.
 Hours earned in courses taken to satisfy deficiencies in the undergraduate program are not counted toward the total degree requirements.